-Once you have validated your camera run 'zmu -d <device_no> -q -v' to get a dump of the settings (note, you will have to additionally supply a username and password to zmu if you are running in authenticated mode).
+To help you get started on the video configuration the best thing is to us a tool like 'xawtv' (http://bytesex.org/xawtv/) to get a picture you're happy with, and to check your camera works.
+Then run 'zmu -d <device_no> -q -v' to get a dump of the settings (note, you will have to additionally supply a username and password to zmu if you are running in authenticated mode).
 You can then enter these values into the video related options of the monitor configuration panel.
 The 'device_no' referred to here is a number corresponding to the digit at the end of your device file, so /dev/video0 has a 'device_no' of 0 etc. If 'zmu' gives you an error related to permissions run 'zmfix -a' to make sure you can access all the video devices.